lcniell123/GildedRose/README.md

 ---

 We used Google Chat for face to face communication via video and screenshare.
-Because we needed a subscription, we recorded the screenshare using BandiCam software and then uploaded the videos to Google Drive to then share them through the below links.
+Because we needed a subscription, we recorded the screenshare using BandiCam software and then uploaded the videos to Teams to then share them through the below links.

 ---